pearsonkyle/Exo-Machina/README.md

 Letting the scrape run for ~2 hours found articles from these publications in descending order:
 ```
- 7187 - The Astrophysical Journal
+ 5364 - The Astrophysical Journal
- 4102 - Astronomy and Astrophysics
+ 3365 - Astronomy and Astrophysics
- 3954 - Monthly Notices of the Royal Astronomical Society
+ 2704 - Monthly Notices of the Royal Astronomical Society
- 1734 - The Astronomical Journal
+ 1355 - The Astronomical Journal
- 822 - arXiv e-prints
+ 617 - arXiv e-prints
- 524 - The Astrophysical Journal Supplement Series
+ 498 - Icarus
- 519 - Icarus
+ 388 - Publications of the Astronomical Society of the Pacific
- 470 - Publications of the Astronomical Society of the Pacific
+ 324 - The Astrophysical Journal Supplement Series
- 356 - Physical Review D
+ 245 - Nature
- 311 - Nature
+ 187 - Journal of Geophysical Research
- 273 - Journal of Cosmology and Astroparticle Physics
+ 167 - Science
- 214 - Science
+ 145 - Astronomische Nachrichten
- 193 - Journal of Geophysical Research
+ 129 - Planetary and Space Science
- 180 - Astronomische Nachrichten
+ 114 - Space Science Reviews
- 143 - Journal of Quantitative Spectroscopy and Radiative Transfer
+ 109 - Geophysical Research Letters
 ```

 The number of manuscripts for each year: